The low tire pressure monitoring system (TPMS) may incorrectly display the "TPMS Service Required" message.

 A fuel leak or complete disconnect may develop from one of the fuel line fittings.
 Fuel leaks always increase the risk of a fire.
 In the case of complete disconnect, the engine may stall, increasing the risk of a crash.

 Due to loss of fuel pressure, the engine may hesitate or stall with the fuel level below the 1/4 mark.
 This condition increases the risk of a crash.

-Power steering fluid may leak from the pipe connection at the steering gear valve housing.
+A power steering leak could develop at the steering gear valve housing.
 This could lead to a sudden loss of power steering, increasing the risk of a crash.
-Dealers will replace the oil pipes on the power steering rack to correct this concern.
-This recall is expected to begin on May 31, 2011.
-The Volvo recall number is R242.